mehikmat/python-a2z/library-management-system/README.md

 Ensure data persists after restarting the application.

-Potential Enhancements:
+### Potential Enhancements:
 Search Functionality: Allow searching books by title or author.
 GUI Interface: Build a graphical user interface using Tkinter or PyQt.
 Advanced Permissions: Implement more detailed user roles and permissions.
 Database Integration: Use a database like SQLite for data management.

-Conclusion
+### Conclusion

 Congratulations!
 You've built a fully functional Library Management System in Python, covering essential OOP concepts such as classes, objects, inheritance, and more.
 Here's what you've learned:

-Classes and Objects: Defined Book, Member, and Librarian classes.
+* Classes and Objects: Defined Book, Member, and Librarian classes.
-Inheritance: Created a Librarian class that inherits from Member.
+* Inheritance: Created a Librarian class that inherits from Member.
-Encapsulation: Managed access to data through class methods.
+* Encapsulation: Managed access to data through class methods.
-Packages and Modules: Organized code into a library package.
+* Packages and Modules: Organized code into a library package.
-Exception Handling: Handled errors gracefully in the CLI.
+* Exception Handling: Handled errors gracefully in the CLI.
-File I/O: Persisted data using JSON files.
+* File I/O: Persisted data using JSON files.
-Command-Line Interface: Built an interactive CLI for user interaction.
+* Command-Line Interface: Built an interactive CLI for user interaction.

 This project serves as a strong foundation for further exploration into Python and software development.
 You can expand upon it, integrate more features, or use it as a stepping stone for larger projects.

-Next Steps:
+### Next Steps:

-Refactor Code: Improve code structure and add docstrings.
+* Refactor Code: Improve code structure and add docstrings.
-Implement Testing: Write unit tests using unittest or pytest.
+* Implement Testing: Write unit tests using unittest or pytest.
-Explore Advanced Topics: Delve into topics like multithreading, networking, or web development with frameworks like Django or Flask.
+* Explore Advanced Topics: Delve into topics like multithreading, networking, or web development with frameworks like Django or Flask.

+### Tips:

+you can use @classmethod for making static methods in class and @dataclass annotation to mark as domain class